GoogleCloudPlatform/datacatalog-tag-engine/apps/query_cookbook/README.md

 #### Step 7: Raise the execution and memory limits

 The integration with Vertex AI in the `summarize_sql` cloud function increases the execution time of the function.
-To avoid timeouts, we need to raise the execution limit of a request from the Cloud Run service:
+To avoid timeouts, we raise the Cloud Run [request timeout](https://cloud.google.com/run/docs/configuring/request-timeout) from 5 minutes to 60 minutes:

 ```
-gcloud run services update tag-engine-api --timeout=59m
+gcloud run services update tag-engine-api --timeout=60m
 ```

 You'll want to run the same command on `tag-engine-ui` if you are planning to trigger the job from the Tag Engine UI.